NuclearBurning.jl

 Benchmarking

 The previous code leaves everything ready to solve the linearized system.
 For now we make use of a the serial Thomas algorithm for tridiagonal block matrices.
 We first show how long it takes to evaluate the Jacobian matrix.
 This requires two steps, the first is to evaluate properties across the model (for example, the EOS) and then evaluate all differential equations and fill the Jacobian.
+We first benchmark the evaluation of model properties:

 @benchmark begin